codefresh-io/docs.codefresh.io/_docs/deployments/gitops/applications-dashboard.md

 1. To see more details such as the message and sync duration, switch to **Sync Info**.
 1. Drill down into the application to investigate the issue and make changes.

-## Monitor Argo CD application status in application header
+## Monitoring status of Argo CD application in Application Header
-When you select an application from the Applications tab in the GitOps Apps dashboard, the application header, at the top of the page, displays critical information on the application, including health and sync statuses.
+When you select an application from the Applications tab in the GitOps Apps dashboard, the Application Header, at the top of the page, displays the information you need on the current release, including health and sync statuses.

-Once you select an application, the quickest option to monitor statuses is through the application header which is always displayed, no matter what tab you navigate to.
+The Application Header is always displayed for the selected application, no matter what tab you navigate to.

+Correlate details such as the sync revision in the Application Header with the release revision in the Current Release's deployment record in the Timeline tab.

-Information and actions in the application header:
+##### Information and actions in the Application Header
+* **App HealthDisplays health status of the current release
-* Displays health and status, and results of current and previous sync operation
+* Displays Current Sync sync status of the current release with the current revision and results of current and previous sync operation
 * Auto-sync enabled/disabled indication
 * **More** links for sync statuses for details on the date, tags, and message
 * **Terminate Sync** option for active sync operations to stop the sync if needed